 $ ss | less

 You can combine this command with either the -t, -u or, -x option to show TCP, UDP, or UNIX socket respectively.
-And you should use –a option combined with any of those options to show the connected and listening sockets.
+And you should use -a option combined with any of these options to show the connected and listening sockets.

 $ ss -ta